Can Flamingos Fly?

-Do you know the answer to this question?
-Can flamingos fly?
+Do you know the answer to if flamingos can fly or not?

-It’s a common misconception that these beautiful creatures can’t get off the ground, but they actually can!
+It’s a common misconception that these beautiful creatures can not get off the ground, but they actually can!

 Can flamingos fly?

 Flamingos are capable of flying, but they do not do so very often.